saloonphp/xml-wrangler/.github/README.md

 > Reading the whole XML document may consume a large amount of memory and stil requires diving into the array to get the values you need.
 You may find one of the methods below to search for a specific element even more useful.
 #### Reading Specific Values
 You can use the `value` method to get a specific element's value.
 You can use dot-notation to search for child elements.
 You can also use whole numbers to find specific positions of multiple elements.

+This method will return a single value if there is one element or an array of values if it has found multiple elements.
 ```php
 $reader = XmlReader::fromString('
     <?xml version="1.0" encoding="utf-8"?>